 Processing stagesOnly Italian milk from the production area

-At this point each new wheel is enclosed in a cylindrical mould known as a "fascera", once made of wood and today of a suitable plastic material.
-This is tightly sealed and pressed by a heavy disk of the same material.
-After about 12 hours of "shaping", another plastic band is placed between the mould and the side of the wheel: the mould marking stamp, embossed with the marks of origin: the four-leaf clover stamped with the serial number of the dairy, the abbreviation for the province and the month and year of production, and small diamond-shaped lozenges that show, dotted inside them, alternately the words "GRANA" and "PADANO".
+At this point, each new wheel is enclosed in a cylindrical mold known as a "fascera", once made of wood and today of a suitable plastic material.
+This is tightly sealed and pressed by a heavy disk of the same ma-terial.
+After about 12 hours of "shaping", another plastic band is placed between the mold and the side of the wheel, which is embossed with the marks of origin: the four-leaf clover stamped with the serial number of the dairy, the abbreviation for the province and the month and year of production, and small diamond-shaped lozenges that show, dotted inside them, alternately the words "GRANA" and "PADANO".

 Maturing lasts from 9 to over 20 months

 A food with high nutritional valueEveryone knows about the nutritional importance of milk in human nutrition.
-But not everyone knows that Grana Padano is a concentration of milk nutrients.
-In fact it takes 15 litres of milk from the territory of the PDO, mostly in the Po Valley, to produce a kilo of this precious cheese.
+However, not everyone knows that Grana Padano is a concentration of milk nutrients.
+In fact, it takes 15 liters of milk from the territory of the PDO, mostly in the Po Valley, to produce a kilo of this precious cheese.
 Most of the macro-and micronutrients in milk, excluding lactose and whey proteins, are present in Grana Padano, which can be eaten as part of a lactose-intolerant diet.

 The milk to make Grana Padano PDO is semi-skimmed by natural surface skimming during processing and then the fat is reduced to an average of 28 to 100 g of cheese.
 Of these, saturated fats are approximately 68% and 32% are unsaturated, including 28% monounsaturated and polyunsaturated fats which, together with the 4% to 11% of saturated short-chain fatty acids are also known as "good fats."